ibexa/documentation-user/docs/creating_content_basic.md

     A new empty Landing Page will be divided into those zones.
     In the editor you can also see a menu of blocks (Elements) that you can add to the zones.
     Do this by dragging any of the blocks to an empty place on a zone.
+Do not worry about placing blocks in the proper place from the start.
-    Don't worry about placing blocks in the proper place from the start, you can also reorder them by dragging later.
+    You can reorder the blocks at any time by dragging and dropping them in the desired location.

     ![Dragging a block onto a zone](img/dragging_lp_block.png "Dragging a block onto a zone")